1.4 How do I respond to an appeal?

 If leave to appeal is required, the appellant will serve you with a notice of application, which involves an initial application before the Court for permission to appeal the case.

-The question of what right the appellant has to appeal is discussed in Section 1.2 Do you have the right to appeal? of the Guidebook for Appellants.
+The question of what right the appellant has to appeal is discussed in Section 1.2 Does the appellant have the right to appeal?

 You must respond to an appeal